 You may be most familiar with the idea of targeting your search by job function.
 For instance, you may want to work as an event planner, consultant, graphic designer or legal assistant.
 If you’re not sure, it may help to think about the skills you will bring to specific jobs.
 For example, do you have strong skills in writing, researching, or instructing?

 You can identify a specific location where you wish to live and work.
 For example, you may love Boston or San Francisco and be more concerned about just getting there than your specific job function.
 Or, you may prefer to find a job near your friends and family.
-If location is your most important criteria, you may want to choose a relatively small area to being your search.
+If location is your most important criteria, you may want to choose a relatively small area to begin your search.

 Target Specific Organizations